-WASHINGTON — Developing nations ran up US$55 trillion of debt in 2018, a record amount that is part of an eight-year debt surge that is the largest, fastest and most broad-based in a half-century, the World Bank said on Thursday.
+WASHINGTON (AN) — Developing nations ran up US$55 trillion of debt in 2018, a record amount that is part of an eight-year debt surge that is the largest, fastest and most broad-based in a half-century, the World Bank said on Thursday.

 That comes to about seven percentage points a year, or almost triple the rate of the Latin America debt crisis of the 1970s, it said, noting that the rise also is exceptionally broad-based because it involves government and private debt and is occurring in nearly all regions of the world.

 “The size, speed, and breadth of the latest debt wave should concern us all,” World Bank President David Malpass said in a statement.

 “It underscores why debt management and transparency need to be top priorities for policymakers — so they can increase growth and investment and ensure that the debt they take on contributes to better development outcomes for the people," he said.